ConsenSys/doc.pantheon/docs/HowTo/Configure/Mining.md

-description: Using Besu for PoW CPU mining
+description: Using Hyperledger Besu for PoW CPU mining
 <!--- END of page meta data -->

 # Mining

-Start Besu with the following options to enable CPU mining:
+Start Hyperledger Besu with the following options to enable CPU mining:
 ```bash
 besu --miner-enabled --miner-coinbase <account>
 ```